codurance/mvn_archetypes/java_kata_mvn_archetype/README.md

 Java Kata Maven Archetype
 =========================

-Contains basic libraries libraries like junit, hamcrest, mockito, cucumber-jvm, etc.
+Contains basic libraries like junit, hamcrest, mockito, cucumber-jvm, etc.

 It also provides the correct folder structure.